Jinchengyoung/DendriX/README.md

 ## Example Visualization Results

 Below are representative visualization outputs generated using **VisIt** and **ParaView**.
-Place the image files at the indicated paths (or update the paths if you prefer a different directory layout).

 ### Figure 3.
 Visualization generated using VisIt
 ![Figure 3: 2D/3D phase-field visualization generated using VisIt](docs/figures/figure3_visit.png)